 Miss Whitchurch's misgivings are felt just as keenly when the horror of having a girls school billeted in Nutbourne is brought home to Mr. Pond.
 "It means that not only has the Ministry made a mistake in sending a school here at all, but they have apparently been guilty of an appalling sexual aberration."

 Repeated calls - urgent calls - to the Ministry are of no assistance whatsoever so staff and students make do in what Miss Whitchurch calls a "rough and ready harmony".
 All of the harmony falling to the side of that formidable lady.

 At his wits end, Pond responds when being urged to vote in an upcoming election for a Miss Wilson that: "If there is a male candidate - whether he be conservative, socialist, communist or anarchist - or, for that matter, liberal, he will have my vote."

 Second Tuesday of the term arrives.
 The day some of the girl's parents have been invited for tea and a tour of St. Swithin's new facility.
 The day Miss Whitchurch forgot and the day Miss Jezzard forgot to remind her of.
 This is the day the Board of Governors of Harlingham decide would be opportune for an unscheduled visit to Nutbourne to check out their new Headmaster candidate.
 Miss Whitchurch cannot afford to lose any students and Mr. Pond cannot afford to lose his career opportunity.
-Thus, the entire staff and student body are roused to great feats of hilarious deception to keep up the pretense of being either a girl's or boy's school depending on which group turns which corner.
+Thus, the entire staff and student body are roused to great feats of hilarious deception to keep up the pretence of being either a girl's or boy's school depending on which group turns which corner.